 What is intellectual disability?

-For a child to be diagnosed as having an intellectual disability, they will require a formal assessment, which is done by a psychologist or a school counsellor.
-This involves gathering information about a child from their parents, child-care centre or school, therapists and doctor as well as observation and interaction with the child.
-Formal intellectual (IQ) testing may include a series of tasks such as naming pictures, completing puzzles and problems and answering questions.
+For a child to be diagnosed as having an intellectual disability, they will need a formal assessment, which is done by a psychologist or a school counsellor.
+This involves gathering information about a child from their parents, child-care centre or school, therapists and doctor, as well as observation and interaction with the child.
+Formal intellectual (IQ) testing may include a series of tasks such as naming pictures, completing puzzles and answering questions.

 What can be done to help?

 All children have their own strengths and weaknesses.
-Building self esteem is important for confidence to learn new skills
+Building self esteem is important for your child’s confidence to learn new skills

 What causes intellectual disability?

-There are many possible causes for children having intellectual disabilities, but most often no cause is found.
-Causes may include:
+There are many possible causes for children having intellectual disabilities.
+Causes include:

-- genetic conditions- for example Down syndrome or fragile X syndrome
+- genetic conditions– for example Trisomy 21 (Down syndrome) or Fragile X Syndrome

 - an injury to the head or brain

-- chronic illnesses or drug/ medication use before the baby is born
+- drug/ medication use before the baby is born

 - problems around the time of birth

-It is important that your child be thoroughly examined by your family doctor or paediatrician to discuss a possible cause and other associated conditions.
+It is important that your child be assessed by your family doctor or paediatrician to discuss a possible cause and other associated conditions.